How could drawdown work for you?

 Important considerations

 If you invest in a flexible-access drawdown (FAD) plan, you’re investing your pension pot.
 Your income relies on the performance of your fund.
 A FAD is usually a long-term investment; the fund value may fluctuate and can go down.
 Your income will depend on the size of the fund, the performance of the fund, the economic climate, and tax legislation.
-This could mean that your fund may not last as long as you’d hoped or expected.
+This could mean your fund may not last as long as you’d hoped or expected.